muratk3n/thirdwave/en/tweets/2020/week27d.md

 "@kokoinkorea

-[let's] remember that McDonalds served their coffee at 190 degrees, which is hot enough to leave 3rd degree burns in just 3 seconds of contact with skin.
+[In 1994 let's] remember that McDonalds served their coffee at 190 degrees, which is hot enough to leave 3rd degree burns in just 3 seconds of contact with skin.
 They knew this and decided to serve the coffee at 190 degrees because it had ...

 a longer shelf life than serving it at the standard 160 degrees.
 They calculated that burn related law suits would cost less than just